 to and from Usk. include community transport funding.
-Currently MCC priority is to return be services to previous levels 9.
-Contain indirect emissions from future development and from changes of land use that would generate traffic мсс 0 0 Numbers of air quality assessments requested Proactive engagement with Planning authority hat may have air quality implications Could be significant depending on numbers of planning applications.
-15 Travel Awareness Campaigns MCC Ongoing but not specifically targeting Usk at the moment n/a None in Usk n/a Sustained travel awareness campaigns coupled with improvements to alternatives could reduce car use and therefore reduce emissions.
-New MCC in partnership - 3- 3 Numbers of Travel Plans in place Steering Group is a Governor at Usk School and is proactively engaging with the School to encourage improve parking arrangements and to encourage walking on behalf of undertaken at School, coupled with potential education opportunities using the monitoring data.
+Currently MC services to previous le C priority is to return bus vels 9.
+Contain indirect emissions from future development and from changes of land use that would generate traffic Ongoing Numbers of air quality assessments requested with Planning authority ty implications Could be significant depending on numbers of planning applications.
+15 Travel Awareness Campaigns Ongoing but not specifically targeting Usk now None in Usk n/a Sustained travel awareness campaigns coupled with improvements to alternatives could reduce car use and therefore reduce emissions.
+New MCC in partnership Ongoing Plans in place Steering Group is a Governor at Usk School and is proactively engaging with the school to encourage improve parking arrangements and to encourage using the monitoring data.
 Educating the children should help inform parents of emissions from school drop-offs and encourage alternative. monitoring installed at school in summer 2018, and school taking part in Eco School diffusion tube monitoring education package.
-Monitoring data from the sensor will be available to the school for teaching purposes via a website. at congestion hotspots.
+Monitoring data from the sensor will be available to the school for teaching purposes via a website.
+Could potentially provide reductions in emissions at locations close to schools, or at congestion hotspots.